Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Calculation of the constraints on the gauge couplings

-where $g_{Z^\prime \nu\nu/\mu\mu}^2= g_X^{} (C_V^2+C_A^2)$ involving the information of the U(1)$_X$ charges of left and right handed muons and left handed neutrinos from Tabs.~\ref{tab1} and \ref{tab2}, respectively.
-Hence, the vector and axial vector couplings $(C_{V,A})$ for the leptons can be found in Tab.~\ref{tab-3}.
+where $g_{Z^\prime \nu\nu/\mu\mu}^2= g_X^{2} (C_V^2+C_A^2)$ involving the information of the U(1)$_X$ charges of left- and right-handed muons and left-handed neutrinos from Tables~\ref{tab1} and \ref{tab2}, respectively.
+Hence, the vector and axial-vector couplings $(C_{V,A})$ for the leptons can be found in Table~\ref{tab-3}.
 The temperature profile $T(r)$, muon number density profile $n_\mu(r)$ as well as the suppression factor due to muon degeneracy $F_{\rm deg} (r)$ are determined from simulations in Ref.~\cite{Bollig:2020xdr}.
 There are two supernova models SFHo18.8 and SFHo20.0 which can be used for providing a conservative and an optimistic constraint, respectively.
 We show the SFHo20.0 profile in Fig.~\ref{Supernova1} for different $x_H^{}$ and that for SFHo18.8 is not shown for simplicity as it is less constrained.
-However, in the calculations of the bounds on $g_X^{}$ for different $m_{Z^\prime}^{}$, both the bounds are discussed.
-In this analysis, we ignore the subdominant rate of pair neutrino annihilation into $Z^\prime Z^\prime$ due to two powers of U(1)$_X$ coupling suppression compared to the semi-Compton scattering and bremsstrahlung from muons, respectively following Ref.~\cite{Croon:2020lrf}.
+However, in the calculations of the bounds on $g_X^{}$ for different $m_{Z^\prime}^{}$, both bounds are discussed.
+In this analysis, we ignore the subdominant rate of pair neutrino annihilation into $Z^\prime Z^\prime$ due to two powers of U(1)$_X$ coupling suppression compared to the semi-Compton scattering and bremsstrahlung from muons, respectively, following Ref.~\cite{Croon:2020lrf}.
 For the case with $x_H^{}=-2$ (upper-left panel of Fig.~\ref{Supernova1}), the coupling between the neutrino and $Z'$ is turned off, and the luminosity is dominated by the semi-Compton scattering.
 Therefore, the luminosity is not sensitive to $m_{Z'}$ when $m_{Z'} \lesssim 2 m_{\mu}$.
 While as $m_{Z'} \gtrsim 2 m_{\mu}$, the muon-pair coalescence dominates the production, and smaller coupling can be reached.
 For other values of $x_H^{}$, the lower bounds on $g_{X}^{}$ is mainly determined by the semi-Compton scattering when $m_{Z'}^{} \lesssim 10$ MeV and by the neutrino- and muon-pair coalescence when $m_{Z'}^{} \gtrsim 10$ MeV.
 Note that although the productions of neutrino- (muon-) pair coalescence can be enhanced by large $m_{Z'}^{}$, the lower bounds do not become more stringent for heavier $Z'$ in the region $m_{Z'}^{} \gtrsim 100$ MeV due to the Boltzmann suppression.
 The rescattering and reabsorption effects lead to the dramatic reduction in luminosity at large $g_{X}^{}$, giving rise to the upper bounds on the coupling.
 The Boltzmann suppression renders weaker upper limit for heavier $Z'$.
-We mention that following the arguments given in Refs.~\cite{Bollig:2017lki,Croon:2020lrf} we do not consider the effect of electron because electron semi-Compton rate is suppressed by Pauli blocking.
+We mention that following the arguments given in Refs.~\cite{Bollig:2017lki,Croon:2020lrf}, we do not consider the effect of electrons because electron semi-Compton rate is suppressed by Pauli blocking.~\footnote{ In this analysis, we consider the effect of $Z^\prime$ for simplicity.
+However, the effect of plasmon could be considered which will leave the results almost the same according to Ref.~\cite{Caputo:2021rux}.
+Here, we restrict ourselves to the radial movement of the bosons whereas the directions other than radial ones which will reduce the rate appearing in opacity.
+Consideration of the other directions will weaken the upper limit of the cross sections by one order of magnitude.
+It can be simply scaled affecting the upper limit on $g_X^{}$ roughly by a factor of 3.
+However, the lower limit will remain the same as Ref.~\cite{Caputo:2022rca}. }